 Roll-over accidents have some of the highest potential for major injuries.
 These accidents occur most often when a vehicle turns too quickly and the vehicle rolls over one or several times.
 Potential injuries occur from the speed with which the vehicle flips – all items not secured in the vehicle and parts that break loose become active projectiles.
 If the accident is severe enough, the roof may collapse, causing the potential for extra injury and damage.

 Some accidents become the most tragic because they are completely avoidable.
 Despite a federal law that makes driving drunk illegal, compounded with numerous state and local regulations, drunk driving accidents are distressingly common.
+The aftermath often requires families to seek legal counsel, similar to those who might need a train accident attorney after rail mishaps.
 The Centers for Disease Control (CDC) report that between 2003 and 2012, 2,912 people died on American highways as a result of drunk drivers.
 Despite stricter regulations and an emphasis on stopping drunk driving, this continues to be an issue on roads and highways across the U.S.

 These accidents make up the largest percentage of injury accidents overall.
 While some by their nature — including head-on accidents and roll-overs — have a higher chance for damage and injuries, all accidents have the potential for catastrophe.
 For example, a sidesweep in most cases causes little more than a scratch; but under the right circumstances, it could contribute to driving a car off the road and into a ditch, causing major damage and serious injuries.